 - Add GitLab official repositories

-gitlab/gitlab-ee: The full GitLab package that contains all the Community Edition features plus the Enterprise Edition ones.
+gitlab/gitlab-ee: The full GitLab package contains all the Community Edition features plus the Enterprise Edition ones.

 gitlab/gitlab-ce: A stripped down package that contains only the Community Edition features.